-Experts Have Some Theories As To Why People Can Shiver When They Pee
+Experts Have Some Theories As To Why People Shiver When They Pee

 As Live Science points out, shivering when urinating is a phenomenon that can occur from birth, with many mothers being able to identify that their child has just urinated thanks to the shiver they emit.
 The “pee shiver” can then carry on as the child grows and even into adulthood.
 However, it seems to be a very strange bodily response to urination.

 While there is no hard evidence or solid studies that delve into this phenomenon, experts do have some theories as to why some people may shiver when they urinate.
-Scientists do know that the bladder and nervous system are linked so this can go some way into explaining the pee shiver.
+Scientists do know that the bladder and nervous system are linked, so this can go some way into explaining the pee shiver.

 The first explanation is that the shiver is in response to a drop in body temperature.
 Scientists believe that as urine leaves the body, a slight drop in body temperature may occur, causing one’s body to shiver in response in an effort to warm the body back up.